SAP-samples/cloud-btp-cli-api-codejam/exercises/09-deleting-resources-with-api/README.md

 So with our current access token, we should be all set.
 Right?

 Well, yes, but "we should be all set" is a bit vague, don't you think?
-Let's spend a couple of minutes verifying this.
+Let's spend a couple of minutes verifying this more precisely.

 Back when we [requested the token in Exercise 06](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/06-core-services-api-creds/README.md#request-the-token) we got a whole blob of data, first to the terminal, and then captured into a file `tokendata.json`.